DesignSafe-CI/api-user-guide/docs/systems_basics.md

 * `hpc-tacc-maverick-username`: Your personal execution system for the TACC [Maverick](https://portal.tacc.utexas.edu/user-guides/maverick) supercomputer.
 Jobs run against this execution system will be submitted to the Maverick job queue on your behalf.

 * `*-tacc-maverick`: Public HPC and CLI execution systems for the TACC [Maverick](https://portal.tacc.utexas.edu/user-guides/maverick) supercomputer.
-Most SD2E community members have `USER` access and will be able to run public applications set up to run on these systems.
+Most Designsafe community members have `USER` access and will be able to run public applications set up to run on these systems.

 * `*-tacc-wrangler`: Public HPC and CLI execution system for the TACC [Wrangler](https://portal.tacc.utexas.edu/user-guides/wrangler) supercomputer.
-Most SD2E community members have `USER` access and will be able to run public applications set up to run on these systems.
+Most Designsafe community members have `USER` access and will be able to run public applications set up to run on these systems.